bcnotario/mcbaseball/README.md

 ```

 ### sim.runopt
-Returns the optimal batting order that would score the most runs for a given lineup (ex: 2017 AL average lineup)
+Returns the optimal batting order that would score the most earned runs for a given lineup (ex: 2017 AL average lineup)
 ```
 sim.runopt(tpm.2017AL.list)
 ```
 ### sim.season
-Returns the simulated runs, simulated runs from an optimal lineup, expected runs, and expected runs from an optimal lineup in 9 innings from each starting lineup for a given season (ex: 2017)
+Returns the simulated earned runs, simulated earned runs from an optimal lineup, expected earned runs, and expected earned earned runs from an optimal lineup in 9 innings from the home and visiting starting lineups of each game in a given season (ex: 2017)
 ```
 sim.season(2017)
 ```